-As the law now stands, all workers whose remuneration does not exceed $\pounds 2,000$ a year, excluding overtime, are included, and such workers are also protected whilst travelling to and from work and during recess periods.
-Injuries also include the aggravation or acceleration of diseases which in themselves are unassociated with the employment, in addition to employment diseases.
+As the law now stands, any worker whose remuneration does not exceed \$6,000 a year, excluding overtime, is included, and such worker is also protected whilst travelling to and from work and during recess periods.
 The extent of the benefits is seen from the following summary:-

-- (1) Where death results from the injury : If the worker leaves a widow or any children under sixteen years of age or any dependant wholly dependent on his earnings-the sum of £2,240 plus £80 for each such child.
-If the worker leaves dependants only partially dependent on his earnings, the amount of compensation shall be such sum (not exceeding £2,240) as is awarded by the Workers Compensation Board. - (2) Where total incapacity for work results from the injury: The compensation for total incapacity of an adult worker is a weekly payment during incapacity of £8 16s. in respect of the worker plus £2 8s. for his wife or relative standing in loco parentis to the children if the wife or relative is wholly or mainly dependent on the earnings of the worker, plus 16s. for each dependent child under sixteen years of age.
+- (1) Where death results from the injury: If the worker leaves a widow or any children under sixteen years of age or any dependant wholly dependent on his earnings-the sum of \$9,000 plus \$200 for each such child.
+If the worker leaves dependants only partially dependent on his earnings, the amount of compensation shall be such sum (not exceeding \$9,000) as is awarded by the Workers Compensation Board. - (2) Where total incapacity for work results from the injury: The compensation for total incapacity of an adult worker is a weekly payment during incapacity of \$20 in respect of the worker plus \$6 for his wife or relative standing in loco parentis to the children if the wife or relative is wholly or mainly dependent on the earnings of the worker, plus \$2.50 for each dependent child under sixteen years of age.

-The total weekly payment in respect of the worker, his wife, and children is limited to his average weekly earnings or £12 16s. per week whichever is the lesser and the whole amount payable is limited to £2,800 unless the Workers Compensation Board otherwise determines.
+The total weekly payment in respect of the worker, his wife, and children is limited to his average weekly earnings or \$31 per week whichever is the lesser and the whole amount payable is limited to \$10,000 unless the Workers Compensation Board otherwise determines.

-(3) Costs of medical, hospital, and other services : In addition to compensation payable for death or for incapacity, the employer is liable to pay the reasonable costs of all medical, hospital, and other treatment services necessitated through the injury, to an unlimited amount.
+(3) Costs of medical, hospital, and other services: In addition to compensation payable for death or for incapacity, the employer is liable to pay the reasonable costs of all medical, hospital, and other treatment services necessitated through the injury, to an unlimited amount.